Skip to content

 Imanol Alguacil (Real Sociedad)

-Real Sociedad are enjoying arguably their most successful period since the back-to-back title successes in the early 1980s and Alguacil is the driving force behind Erraela’s sustained competitiveness.
+Real Sociedad are enjoying arguably their most successful period since the back-to-back title successes in the early 1980s and Alguacil is the driving force behind the Erraela’s sustained competitiveness.

 A former youth team coach in San Sebastian, Alguacil inherited the managerial hot seat in 2018 after a tumultuous period at the club and immediately set about implementing an exuberant and fast-paced attacking style.

-Under his tutelage they’ve been a constant force at the top end of La Liga, finishing in the top six in four consecutive seasons and winning their third Copa del Rey title in 2020, conquering rivals Athletic Club in the final.
+Under his tutelage they’ve been a constant force at the top end of La Liga, finishing in the top six in five consecutive seasons and winning their third Copa del Rey title in 2020, conquering rivals Athletic Club in the final.

 The Basque club remain proud to their roots, focusing on their youth system to hone local talents and Alguacil is a pivotal figure in being able to tie it all together.